Fairoman/hello-world/README.md

 # hello-world
 Avengers!

-Yo wassup everybody!
+Greetings to all,

 We are excited to startoff with the React Native journey!
-We are here to kick some ass and save the world.
+We as Avengers are your heroes and here to safe the world.

-Hail Avengers!
+Thank you for your support.

-hahahhaA!
+Smiles!